Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 Sermorelin for connective tissue support

 Sermorelin supports growth hormone production, which plays a role in connective tissue maintenance, collagen synthesis, and long-term joint health.
-While it is not a direct joint repair compound, people using Sermorelin for anti-aging and body composition often notice improvements in joint comfort and recovery as a secondary benefit.
-Sermorelin is available through Tides as a physician-prescribed injectable.
+While it is not a direct joint repair compound, people using Sermorelin for anti-aging and overall vitality often notice improvements in joint comfort and recovery as a secondary benefit.
+Sermorelin is available through Tides as a provider-prescribed injectable.

 NAD+ and cellular repair